PMC Bank protest: Two people faint during strike outside RBI headquarter in Mumbai

 Police were deployed to avert any untoward incident, he said, adding that nobody has so far been detained or taken into custody.

-After an alleged Rs 4,355 crore scam came to light at the PMC Bank, the RBI initially capped withdrawals at Rs 1,000 in view of liquidity crisis, and later hiked it to Rs 40,000 in three moves.
+After an alleged Rs 4,355 crore scam came to light at the PMC Bank, the RBI initially capped withdrawals at Rs 1,000 in view of a liquidity crisis, and later hiked it to Rs 40,000 in three moves.

 The depositors have been protesting to get their money back.